The Ultimate Guide to NZBGet

 On the other hand, it also offers a number of advanced features that improve upon SABnzbd.
 If you have not already chosen your software, be sure to see NZBGet vs. SABnzbd for a full comparison of the two Usenet Downloaders.

-While SABnzbd remains the most popular choice for Usenet enthusiasts, NZBGet is the rising star.
+While SABnzbd remains the most popular choice by number of users, NZBGet is the rising star.
 Not only does it offer the same cross-platform functionality that SABnzbd offers, but it also runs much lighter than SABnzbd.
 In other words, it uses far fewer resources, making it the perfect choice for older laptops, Raspberry PI rigs, and any other devices on which RAM and CPU speeds are in short supply.

 This is due to the fact that NZBGet is written in C++ while SABnzbd is written in Python.
 As an interpreted language, Python runs a bit slower than a compiled language like C++.
 Programs written in C++ have faster runtimes and eat up fewer resources than an interpreted language like Python would.
 This has made NZBGet a more versatile piece of software than in its older predecessor.